 Are you going to visit Japan this winter?
 What’s the purpose of your visit?
 Knowing nothing - I could share a travel guide with you as part of side trip.
 And I am pleased to tell you that my purpose ...
 Read More

-Tokyo is a dynamic city packed with diverse people coming from other parts of the world.
-It is a dream destination to millions of Japan enthusiasts, meanwhile you may not think of this way if your intention is to discover ...
+Tokyo is a dynamic city, packed with endless tourist attractions in which old and modern Japanese traditions could be found.
+It is a dream destination to millions of Japan enthusiasts.
+Meanwhile if your intention is to discover the country’s picturesque ...
 Read More

 This time around I am here to find out the top 10 reasons why you should visit Japan in winter.
 Although I don’t like finding reasons to attract visitors for a certain place, I have to do this now only ...
 Read More

 When winter arrives in Japan, many people get prepared to do some recreational outdoor activities.
 And one of the most prominent recreational winter activities is called skiing.
 In spite of harsh winter weather outside, many winter sports fanatics including me ...
 Read More